eyeezzi/horus/README.md

 ![](docs/container-architecture.svg)

-I wrote an accompanying [Medium article]() detailing the rationale for this architecture.
+I wrote an accompanying [article](https://hackernoon.com/monitoring-containerized-microservices-with-a-centralized-logging-architecture-ba6771c1971a) explaining this architecture.

-## Developer Notes
+## Notes

 ### Docker Networking

-Containers run isolated by default.
-For them to comunicate with one another, you need to place them on the same network.
-We do this using Docker Compose
+By default each containerized process runs in an isolated network namespace.
+For inter-container communication, place them in the same network namespace...as seen in *docker-compose.yml*.

 ### Best practices

-1. You can pass secrets for a microservice using the `env_file` attribute in `docker-compose.yml`
+1. You can pass secrets for a microservice using the `env_file` attribute in *docker-compose.yml*.
-2. Microservices can communicate using their service names if they are in the same docker `network`
+2. Microservices can communicate using their service names if they are in the same docker network.

-### Known issues
+### Improvement Considerations

-1. Some values like service hostnames are specified in 2 places: the docker-compose file, and the service-specific .env file (like for the API BaseURL)
-2. You have to install a plugin for the ELK-service (logz.io) in the fluentd shipper container
-3. Then you have to configure fluentd plugin with your credentials from the ELK service.
+1. **Name Duplication:** The value of the `API_SERVER_ADDRESS` variable in *user-simulator/.env* depends on the service name `api-server` specified in *docker-compose.yml*.
+If we rename the service, we must also change the variable.
+Is there a way to make this DRY?

+2. In the log-shipper container, I had to install a logz.io-specific plugin.
+Can't this step be eliminated since fluentd is capable of connecting to https endpoints without plugins?